History of the Foundation

 targeting at-risk students and their families.

-The Community Alliances to Promote Education (CAPE) grant will allow
+The Community Alliances to Promote Education (CAPE) grant allowed

 Dearborn County schools to implement a two-part program called “Project

 Connect.”
-The first component is aimed at increasing attendance rates by
+The first component was aimed at increasing attendance rates by

 hiring one “Connect Counselor” for each school corporation.
 In January

 2006, the counselors began working with students that have multiple